Political views of Bill O'Reilly: Film industry

 O'Reilly has been very critical of the U.S. film industry for producing films featuring violence and human suffering, such as the Saw series.
 He has compared this to the brutal displays of death in the Colosseums of ancient Rome.
 O'Reilly has said that films like these are marketed to children and can have consequences on their personal development.
 He commented on Kill Bill: Volume 1:

 It's the most violent movie ever made, featuring brutal dismemberments and a scalping close-up.
 And you should see the raves this movie is getting from the pinhead critics.
 And who's lining up to see it?
 Children, that's who.

-O'Reilly severely chastized billionaire Mark Cuban, owner of the Dallas Mavericks, for his support of Brian De Palma's film Redacted that portrayed the rape of an Iraqi girl by American soldiers.
+O'Reilly severely chastized billionaire businessman and investor Mark Cuban, owner of the Dallas Mavericks, for his support of Brian De Palma's film Redacted that portrayed the rape of an Iraqi girl by American soldiers.
 O'Reilly claimed that the film would be used as a recruiting tool by terrorists.